Vy Buss: Nettbuss Drammen

 Nettbuss Drammen operated bus services in the counties of Buskerud and Telemark, including the city buses in Drammen.
 Nettbuss Telemark was merged into Nettbuss Drammen in 2005.
 The company had its headquarters in Drammen.
 In 2013, it was merged into Nettbuss Sør AS.

 Nettbuss Midt-Norge

-Nettbuss Midt-Norge AS, formerly Nettbuss Trøndelag AS, was the result of the acquisition of Fjerdingen Busstrafikk, serving Stjørdal and Meråker as well as Hemne og Orkladal Billag, serving large parts of Sør-Trøndelag.
+Nettbuss Midt-Norge AS, formerly Nettbuss Trøndelag AS, was the result of the acquisition of Fjerdingen Busstrafikk, serving Stjørdal Municipality and Meråker Municipality as well as Hemne og Orkladal Billag, serving large parts of Sør-Trøndelag.
 The company was headquartered in Trondheim.
 On 1 January 2016, it was merged into the parent company.

 Nettbuss Møre

 Nettbuss Møre was the result of numerous mergers in Møre og Romsdal, the latest between Nettbuss Møre and Nettbuss Ålesund.
-The company operated a number of routes in the county, including the city buses in Kristiansund, Molde and Ålesund and two intercity coach routes to Oslo.
+The company operated a number of routes in the county, including the city buses in Kristiansund, Molde, and Ålesund and two intercity coach routes to Oslo.
 The company was headquartered in Ålesund.
 In 2013, it was merged into Nettbuss Midt-Norge AS.

 Nettbuss Stadsbussarna

-Nettbuss Stadsbussarna, formerly Stadsbussarna Sverige, operates the city buses in Östersund, Gävle, Hässleholm och Lund.
+Nettbuss Stadsbussarna, formerly Stadsbussarna Sverige, operates the city buses in Östersund, Gävle, Hässleholm, and Lund.